Probability Distributions Computed by Autoregressive Transformers: Other Formalisms

 \end{definition} A DFA $\automaton$ defines a \strtostate{}

 A DFA with classifier outputs in the Boolean semiring is the same as the standard definition of a DFA: the states that output $\true$ are the accept states, and the states that output $\false$ are the reject states.
 A DFA with autoregressive outputs in the real semiring is the same as the standard definition of a weighted DFA: when it is in state $\stateq$, the next input symbol $\sym$ determines both the next state $\trans(\stateq, \sym)$ as well as the symbol weight $\arout(\stateq)(\sym)$.
 Moreover, each state has an accepting weight $\arout(\stateq)(\eos)$.

-In this paper, we are only interested in the following subclass of finite automata called \defn{counter-free automata}, which we abbreviate as cfDFAs. \begin{definition}[Counter-free automaton] We say that a DFA with transition function $\trans$ is \defn{counter-free} if there exists some $k$ such that for all states $q$, all strings~$\str$, we have $\trans^*(q,\str^{k})=\trans^*(q,\str^{k+1})$. \end{definition} Examples of counter-free and non-counter-free DFAs are shown in \cref{fig:automata-examples}ab.
+In this paper, we are only interested in the following subclass of finite automata called \defn{counter-free automata}, which we abbreviate as cfDFAs. \begin{definition} We say that a DFA with transition function $\trans$ is \defn{counter-free} if there exists some $k$ such that for all states $q$ and all strings~$\str$, we have $\trans^*(q,\str^{k})=\trans^*(q,\str^{k+1})$. \end{definition} Examples of counter-free and non-counter-free DFAs are shown in \cref{fig:automata-examples}ab.

+Counter-free \defn{nondeterministic finite automata} (NFAs), in which a state can have more than one outgoing transition with the same symbol are equivalent to counter-free DFAs \citep{mcnaughtonpapert1971}.
+For a definition and proof of equivalence, please see \cref{sec:nfa_proof}.